This film is a “labour of love”, as they say, but unfortunately it is also a bit of a waste of time.

-The story begins one century ago, when Jonathon Travers loses the love of his life under tragic circumstances.
+The story begins one century ago, when Jonathon Travers loses the love of his life – a married woman who suffers from her husband’s violence – under tragic circumstances.
 It is prophesied to him that she will be reborn roughly one hundred years after her last birth, so he allows to have himself turned into a vampire and he sleeps for a hundred years in order to be reunited with her.

 Meanwhile, Victoria – seemingly the “reborn” lover – has strange dreams that show her scenes from that past life which she does not remember.
-Victoria also lives in fear of a violent husband – apparently reincarnation is a bitch that way.
+Victoria, too, lives in fear of a violent husband.
+Apparently reincarnation is a bitch that way.

 As I pointed out above, Song of the Vampire is not really a good film.
 It does not work as a horror film, because it isn’t one.
 It does not really work as a mystery film, because all is revealed from the outset.
 And it does not really work as a romance story, because it is too poorly written and constructed.
 Oddly enough, it almost works as a domestic violence drama, and in a way also as a sexploitation film – but more about that later.

 Right from the start you can see and feel the limitations of this production.
 A lot of it feels like a self-financed, fan-made film – and sure enough, the end-credits close with the following dedication:

 dreamed of making a film

 just because they thought

 Which is almost like saying “if you get off your couch right now, cobble together a script, and start shooting with a handheld camera and a couple of friends, you couldn’t do much worse than us.”